-Section II: Number and Qualification: The number of directors constituting the Board of Directors shall be ten, six (6) of whom shall be two (2) from each of three districts and shall hold office for a term of two years, and four (4) shall be the president, vice president, secretary-treasurer, and the immediate past president whose terms are one year.
+Section II: Number and Qualification: The number of directors constituting the Board of Directors shall be ten (10), six (6) of whom shall hold office for a term of two years, and four (4) shall be the president, vice president, secretary-treasurer, and the immediate past president whose terms are one year.
 The majority of the Board of Directors shall constitute a quorum.
 The Board of Directors of the Association shall determine the number of associate representatives to serve in a non-voting status on the Board of Directors of the Association.

 *Place of business is defined as a location where bus and coach operations are conducted on a day-to-day basis.